 Think about it—in nature, the plants aren’t in enclosed spaces like pots.
 They are watered by rain, and then they dry out between mother nature’s waterings.
 You want to mimic that same environment for your houseplants.

-You can still use them!
-Check out my posts about how to drill drainage holes in ceramic planters and concrete planters.
-It’s super easy.
+Yes!
+Check out my guides about how to drill drainage holes in ceramic planters for more.
 If you don’t have a drainage saucer, you can water plants in the sink, let the water drain fully out the bottom, and then set the pot on something like a cork landing pad.

 You can also find a plastic nursery pot that has holes in the bottom and stick them right inside a pretty planter that doesn’t have drainage holes.
 But this isn’t always practical because you have to find just the right size plastic pot to fit comfortably inside of the pot you’re looking to fill.

-But although having drainage holes is the best option, it isn’t always practical.
-You might want to upcycle something into a planter that isn’t meant to be one.
+Although having drainage holes is the best option, it isn’t always practical.
+You might want to upcycle something into a planter that isn’t meant to be one (like a teacup!).
+Or you might want to hang something as a planter and not have water drip out.

 - Coffee filters, the number depends on how big your pot is